jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/README.md

 subject_test.txt, X_test.txt and y_test.txt datas are combined to one test data at same time that those data are read with script.
 subject_train.txt, X_train.txt and y_train.txt datas are combined to one traind data at same time that those data are read with script.
-After combaining test and train datasets, those two are rowcobined to one analyseData set.
+After combaining test and train datasets, those two are rowcombined to one analyseData set.

 <strong>Data manipulations</strong>